A Systematic Evaluation of Co-folding Model Representations for Small-Molecule Learning: ADMET Property Prediction

 \subsection{Results}

-As reported in \Cref{tab:admet_highlevel}, one can see that Boltz2 representations overall exhibit competitive performance across the ADMET benchmark.
-Among non-ensemble methods, Boltz2 achieves the best performance on nine of the 22 tasks.
-When evaluated under ensemble settings, Boltz2$^\text{Mini.}$ likewise attains state-of-the-art results on nine tasks.
+As reported in \Cref{tab:admet_highlevel}, Boltz2 representations exhibit competitive performance.
+Among non-ensemble methods, Boltz2 achieves the best average performance on 9 of the 22 tasks.
+When evaluated under ensemble settings, Boltz2$^\text{Mini.}$ likewise attains the best results on 9 tasks.
 We further summarize win, draw, loss statistics in \Cref{fig:admet_wdl}.
-Here, Boltz2 outperforms existing models on the majority of tasks, except for metabolism property prediction.
+Boltz2 outperforms existing models on the majority of tasks.
+These results indicate that Boltz2 representations transfer effectively to standalone small-molecule property prediction, despite having no standalone small-molecule pretraining.

-These results suggest that, despite being trained for protein-ligand co-folding prediction, Boltz2 representations transfer effectively to standalone small-molecule property prediction and perform competitively with existing models.
-In addition, the performance gains with representation ensembling of Boltz2$^{\text{Mini.}}$ indicate that Boltz2 provides complementary representations to existing molecular foundation models.
-We further analyze this in \Cref{fig:cknna} of \Cref{sec:discussion}.
+To isolate the contribution of co-folding-based training, we clarify whether Boltz2's performance can be explained by 1B Pairformer architecture or data scale.
+UniMol2 provides a controlled comparison, as it also uses a 1B Pairformer architecture but is pretrained for \textit{standalone 3D molecular structure prediction}.
+Boltz2 significantly outperforms UniMol2, despite being pretrained on 750K complexes compared to UniMol2's 884M standalone molecules.
+Boltz2 also outperforms the three 1B-scale MolGPS variants (Appendix~\ref{app:scale}).
+These results suggest that co-folding supervision provides signal that is not recovered by architecture choice or scaling parameters and data alone.

-Intriguingly, despite its strong overall performance, Boltz2 underperforms on metabolism-related tasks, particularly on substrate prediction.
-In alignment with the discussion by \citet{sypetkowski2024scalability}, we hypothesize that this gap stems from minor data leakage in the bioassay pretraining datasets of the baselines.
-We also find that the Boltz2 performance can be further improved by incorporating relevant protein context, as shown in \Cref{tab:metabolism_protein} of \Cref{sec:discussion}.
+In the analysis section (\Cref{sec:ablation}), we also analyze how Boltz2 provides representations that are complementary to those of existing molecular foundation models beyond the observed improvement from ensembling (Boltz2$^{\text{Mini.}}$).
+We also find that the Boltz2 performance can be further improved by incorporating relevant protein context, as shown in \Cref{tab:metabolism_protein} of \Cref{sec:ablation}.

+Intriguingly, both Boltz2 and UniMol2 underperform on metabolism substrate prediction.
+On the baseline side, the gap stems from leakage in the bioassay pretraining datasets~\citep{sypetkowski2024scalability,koleiev2026critical}.
+On the Boltz2 side, this may reflect reported limitations in capturing local mechanisms~\citep{masters2025investigating}, which are central to substrate prediction.
+However, UniMol2 also shows the same weakness, suggesting a broader limitation of 3D structure-based learning rather than a Boltz2-specific issue (discussed in \Cref{sec:discussion}).